Looking for the best thing to do in Guayaquil?

 So what brings hordes of locals and travelers to this site?

-Malecón 2000 – or in Spanish Malecón dos mil – is a watery promenade that stretches, for 2.5 kilometres, along the Guayaquil riverfront.
+Malecón 2000 – or in Spanish Malecón dos mil – is a watery promenade that stretches, for 2.5 kilometres, along the Guayaquil riverfront on malecon simón bolivar.

-The scenic area’s bursting with tranquil gardens, picturesque views, the tallest building in Ecuador.
+The scenic area of Malecón 2000 is bursting with tranquil gardens, picturesque views, the tallest building in Ecuador.
 As well as, statues, monuments, and various art.
 But the area is known for it’s colonial buildings, hillside neighborhoods, and the Outdoor patio of Seafood Plaza.

 A few popular attractions along the way are the Moorish Tower (also known as a Public Clock), the La Rotunda, Malecón Gardens, and the Carlos Alberto Arroyo Del Rio Monument.